5 Little Reasons Why Potty Training May Look Like A Big Mess

 A simple checklist.

-Of what to adjust, what to look for (like being able to kiss your baby’s forehead in a front carry), helped me take it on and venture off on my own!
+Of what to adjust, what to look for (like being able to kiss your baby’s forehead in a front carry) — that all helped me take it on and venture off on my own!

 It’s the same idea with potty training when it's not going right.
 You want a checklist!